 Some other good poses to help you find and work your adductors are Warrior 2, Parsvakonasana, Triangle pose (make sure to really feel your adductors isometrically pull toward each other to avoid injury), and Prasarita Padottanasana.

 For more information, I recommend “The Adductors: What Are The Adductor Muscles?” by David Keil.
-He has a wonderful yoga anatomy book that I enjoy.
-That book is called Functional Anatomy of Yoga.
-Here is a link to buy it on Amazon.
+Also, he has a wonderful yoga anatomy book that I enjoy called Functional Anatomy of Yoga.
 When you buy this book through this link, I earn a small commission.

 Another book that I find helpful is The Concise Book of Muscles by Chris Jarmey.
 I used lots of information from his book while writing this post.
 The link I have provided is to an updated version of the book I have.
 It appears to be a very thorough update, although I have not personally looked through the whole book.